Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: General -transversal Problems: Covering the Shadow of a Solution

 Note that if $W$ is a shadow-maximal $\F$-transversal, then the $\F$-transversal $W'$ in Lemma~\ref{thm-pushing} is also a minimum $\F$-transversal and shadow-maximal.
 Therefore, by the extremal choice of $T^*$, applying Lemma~\ref{thm-pushing} on $T^*$ cannot produce a shadow-maximal $\F$-transversal $T'$ with $r_{G_1,T}(T^*)\subset r_{G_1,T}(T')$, and hence $T^*$ contains an important $v-T$ separator for every $v\in r_{G_1,T}(T^*)$.
 Thus by Theorem~\ref{th:random-sampling} for $Y=r_{G_1,T}(T^*)$, we get: \begin{lemma} With probability at least $2^{-O(k^2)}$, both $r_{G_1,T}(T^*)\subseteq Z_1$ and $Z_1\cap T^*=\emptyset$ occur. \end{lemma}

 In the following, we assume that the events in Lemma~\ref{lemma:reverse} occur.
 Our next goal is to bound the probability that $Z_2$ covers $f_{G_1,T}(T^*)$.
-Let us define the collection $\F'$ of subgraphs of $G_2$ the following way: for every subgraph $F\in \F$ of $G_1$, let us add to $\F'$ the corresponding subgraph $F'$ of $G_2$, i.e., $F'$ is the same as $F$ with every edge reversed.
+Let us define a collection $\F'$ of subgraphs of $G_2$ as follows: for every subgraph $F\in \F$ of $G_1$, let us add to $\F'$ the corresponding subgraph $F'$ of $G_2$, i.e., $F'$ is the same as $F$ with every edge reversed.
 Note that $\F'$ is $T$-connected in $G_2$: the definition of $T$-connected is symmetric with respect to the orientation of the edges.
 Moreover, $T^*$ is an $\F'$-transversal in $G_2$: the vertices in $T^*$ remained finite (as $Z_1\cap T^*=\emptyset$ by Lemma~\ref{lemma:reverse}), and reversing the orientation of the edges does not change the fact that $T^*$ is a transversal.
-Set $T^*$ is also shadow-maximal as an $\F'$-transversal in $G_2$: Definition~\ref{defn-terminal-minimal-solution} is insensitive to reversing the orientation of the edges and making some of the weights infinite can only decrease the set of potential transversals.
+Set $T^*$ is also shadow-maximal as an $\F'$-transversal in $G_2$: Definition~\ref{defn-terminal-minimal-solution} is insensitive to reversing the orientation of the edges and adding some vertices to $V^{\infty}$ can only decrease the set of potential transversals.
 Furthermore, the forward shadow of $T^*$ in $G_2$ is same as the reverse shadow of $T^*$ in $G_1$, that is, $f_{G_2,T}(T^*)=r_{G_1,T}(T^*)$.
-Therefore, assuming that the events in Lemma~\ref{lemma:reverse} occur, every vertex of $f_{G_2,T}(T^*)$ has infinite weight in $G_2$.
+Therefore, assuming that the events in Lemma~\ref{lemma:reverse} occur, every vertex of $f_{G_2,T}(T^*)$ is in $V^{\infty}$ in $G_2$.
 We show that now it holds that $T^*$ contains an important $v-T$ separator in $G_2$ for every $v\in r_{G_2,T}(T^*)=f_{G_1,T}(T^*)$:

-\begin{lemma} If $W$ is a shadow-maximal $\F$-transversal for some $T$-connected $\F$ and every vertex of $f(W)$ has infinite weight, then $W$ contains an important $v-T$ separator for every $v\in r(W)$. \end{lemma} \begin{proof} Suppose to the contrary that there exists $v\in r(W)$ such that $W$ does not contain an important $v-T$ separator.
+\begin{lemma} If $W$ is a shadow-maximal $\F$-transversal for some $T$-connected $\F$ and every vertex of $f(W)$ belongs to $V^{\infty}$, then $W$ contains an important $v-T$ separator for every $v\in r(W)$. \end{lemma} \begin{proof} Suppose to the contrary that there exists $v\in r(W)$ such that $W$ does not contain an important $v-T$ separator.
 Then by Lemma~\ref{thm-pushing}, there is a another shadow-maximal $\F$-transversal $W'$.
 As $W$ is shadow-maximal, it follows that $r(W)\cup f(W)\cup W= r(W')\cup f(W')\cup W'$.
 Therefore, the nonempty set $W'\setminus W$ is fully contained in $r(W)\cup f(W)\cup W$.
 However, it cannot contain any vertex of $f(W)$ (as they are infinite by assumption) and cannot contain any vertex of $r(W)$ (as $r(W)\subset r(W')$), a contradiction. \end{proof}